Terradue/doc-tep-geohazards/source/tutorials/mpic-ice.rst

 ..
 Warning:: Choosing the *Forward+Backward* option has to be carefully considered by the user as it increases the number of pairs created and hence, the computing time and resources.

+* **Sentinel-2 relative orbit:** Defines the relative orbit to filter the acquisitions.
+Biases exist between acquisitions of different relative orbits, this option allow to ensure only one relative orbit is considered.
+* **Region Of Interest bounding box:** Defines the area the Sentinel-2 acquisitions are cropped to compute the correlation.
+It is highly recommended to define small region of interrest for numerous input images in order to reduce the computational cost.
 * **Image Matching parameters:**

 *Two different algorithms are proposed for this step:* **MicMac** *developped by IGN/ENS and* **GeFolki** *developped by ONERA.
 Micmac is based on the correlation of two images in the spatial domain while GeFolki is optical flow algorithm.*